apache/camel-website/content/blog/2022/12/camel320-whatsnew/index.md

 Camel JBang now has shell completions which can be installed with the `camel completion` command, to generate bash/zsh scripts.

-The `camel export` command now supports choose Gradle as build-tool instead of Maven.
+The `camel export` command now supports Gradle as build-tool instead of Maven.

-We have also added new comments to easily get details about:
+We have also added new commands to easily get details about:
 - metrics
 - health-checks
 - inflight messages